 Auto Flag If this option is on and one player runs out of time before the other, XBoard will automatically call his flag, claiming a win on time.
+The shifted Ctr1-F key is a keyboard equivalent.
 In ICS mode, Auto Flag will only call your opponent's flag, not yours, and the ICS may award you a draw instead of a win if you have insufficient mating material.
-In local chess engine mode, XBoard may call either player's flag and will not take material into account.
+In local chess engine mode, XBoard may call either player's flag and will not take material into account (?).